 - Roasted Cauliflower and Carrots

-- Horseradish Sauce with Sour Cream
+- Horseradish Sauce for Steak

 - Fresh Fruit: Fresh papaya, pineapple, or green apple